smilodon76/RXOS-amdOS-zergpool/README.md

 save and type $ apply-oc

-if there is interest and donations I will upload a newer version with nicehash and miningpoolhub algo switch
+if there is interest and donations I will upload a newer version with overclocking mods nicehash and miningpoolhub algo switch

 donate: bc1qfevx3dv3ctye8xnrxt4mpau4qmuxeqepl8dgqcfqs47p7klck3pqd7ulvw